stefaanc/psconsole/README.md

   - We developed a number of color-schemes based on the very popular `Solarized` theme, but with a couple of modifications, and added more choices in background colors.
 You can read more on the `Colorized` themes [here](/docs/color-schemes.md)
   - We also added a couple based on the traditional Powershell background color.

+    > :bulb:
+    > Remark that you need to run `Apply-PSConsoleSettings` in your profile to make sure that the above palettte colors are correctly mapped on the colors for Powershell elements (stream output, syntax tokens and prompt).

 - `Set-ShortcutWindowSize` sets the size of the windows and screen-buffer